Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Will Canada introduce a CBAM?

-Canada has not enacted a carbon border adjustment mechanism as of April 2026.
+Canada has not enacted a carbon border adjustment mechanism as of July 2026.
 The Canadian government has conducted formal consultations on the topic and acknowledges the border leakage risk created by the Output-Based Pricing System.
 The primary obstacle is CUSMA compatibility with respect to US imports.
-Canada has not set a legislative timeline for enacting a CBAM, and current policy direction focuses on increasing OBPS stringency rather than implementing a border measure in the near term.
+Canada has not set a legislative timeline for enacting a CBAM; the live process in 2026 is a federal review of OBPS benchmarks, which could lay groundwork for a future border measure, and current policy direction otherwise focuses on increasing OBPS stringency rather than implementing a border measure in the near term.

 Do global CBAM mechanisms recognize each other's carbon prices?

 Global CBAM mechanisms do not automatically recognize each other's carbon prices.
 Each mechanism operates its own deduction or recognition rules.
 The EU CBAM Article 9 deduction requires that a carbon price was "effectively paid" in the country of origin under a legally binding government scheme.
-Whether UK ETS costs qualify for EU Article 9 deduction on UK-origin goods, or whether EU ETS costs qualify for UK CBAM deduction on EU-origin goods, is unresolved as of April 2026.
-Bilateral recognition agreements would require explicit regulatory action by both jurisdictions, and none have been concluded.
+Whether UK ETS costs qualify for EU Article 9 deduction on UK-origin goods, or whether EU ETS costs qualify for UK CBAM deduction on EU-origin goods, remains unresolved as of July 2026.
+The Commission's draft Article 9 implementing regulation, published 13 May 2026 and out for consultation until 10 June 2026, sets out general recognition pathways for third-country carbon prices but had not been adopted as of 11 July 2026 and does not name the UK specifically.
+Bilateral recognition agreements would still require explicit regulatory action by both jurisdictions, and none have been concluded, though formal UK-EU talks on linking the two emissions trading systems, running since January 2026, could eventually open the door to mutual CBAM exemption once the systems are fully linked.

 Is a global CBAM agreement possible through the WTO or UNFCCC?